AmeerAlmaamari/AmeerAlmaamari/README.md

-## About Mw
+## About Me

--- I'm a Founding Engineer @ [Awj R&D](https://awjrd.com) and an MSc Computer Science student focused on large language models, AI privacy, and applied ML.
+I am a Founding Engineer at [Awj R&D](https://awjrd.com) and an MSc Computer Science student focused on large language models, AI privacy, and applied machine learning.

--- I design and build LLM-based systems for real-world use, turning research ideas into reliable products.
+I design and build LLM-based systems for real-world use, turning research ideas into reliable products.

--- I work at the intersection of research, engineering, and early-stage product development.
+I work at the intersection of research, engineering, and early-stage product development.

--- I have experience in startup environments where I can build from scratch, validate ideas quickly, and connect research with production systems.
+I have experience in startup environments where I build from scratch, validate ideas quickly, and connect research with production systems.

-My current interests include Time-series forecasting, retrieval and reasoning, privacy-preserving AI.
+My current interests include time-series forecasting, retrieval and reasoning, and privacy-preserving AI.

 ## Skills